SAP/terraform-provider-cloudfoundry/docs/data-sources/space.md

 ### Read-Only

-- `annotations` (Map of String) The annotations associated with Cloud Foundry resources
+- `annotations` (Map of String) The annotations associated with Cloud Foundry resources.Add as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
 - `id` (String) The GUID of the space
-- `labels` (Map of String) The labels associated with Cloud Foundry resources
+- `labels` (Map of String) The labels associated with Cloud Foundry resources.
+Add as described [here](https://docs.cloudfoundry.org/adminguide/metadata.html#-view-metadata-for-an-object).
 - `quota` (String) The space quota applied to the space